 - Use the prescribed steroid cream to lessen the itchiness due to mild esinophilic folliculitis.

 - Wash the area using antibacterial soap at least two times every day.
 Use a clean washcloth each time when cleaning the area.
 Avoid sharing washcloth with other people.
 Wash the used washcloth using hot and soapy water, and also wash clothing that has direct contact with the affected area.

-- Stop shaving the skin for fast healing of the barber’s itch.
+- Lastly, stop shaving the skin for fast healing of the barber’s itch.